Union for the Mediterranean: Launch

 At the Paris Summit for the Mediterranean (13 July 2008), the 43 Heads of State and Government from the Euro-Mediterranean region decided to launch the Barcelona Process: Union for the Mediterranean.
 It was presented as a new phase Euro-Mediterranean Partnership with new members and an improved institutional architecture which aimed to "enhance multilateral relations, increase co-ownership of the process, set governance on the basis of equal footing and translate it into concrete projects, more visible to citizens.
 Now is the time to inject a new and continuing momentum into the Barcelona Process.
 More engagement and new catalysts are now needed to translate the objectives of the Barcelona Declaration into tangible results."

-The Paris summit was considered a diplomatic success for Nicolas Sarzoky.
+The Paris summit was considered a diplomatic success for Nicolas Sarkozy.
 The French president had managed to gather in Paris all the Heads of State and Government from the 43 Euro-Mediterranean countries, with the exception of the kings of Morocco and Jordan.

-At the Euro-Mediterranean Conference of Foreign Affairs held in Marseilles in November 2008, the Ministers decided to shorten the initiative's name to simply the "Union for the Mediterranean".
+At the Euro-Mediterranean Conference of Foreign Affairs held in Marseille in November 2008, the Ministers decided to shorten the initiative's name to simply the "Union for the Mediterranean".

 This meeting concluded with a new joint declaration, which completed the Paris Declaration by defining the organisational structure and the principles on which the UfM would be run.
 A rotating co-presidency was set up, held jointly by one EUmember country and one Mediterranean partner.
 France and Egypt were the first countries to hold this co-presidency.
 The presence of the Arab League at all meetings is written into the rules.
 A secretariat with a separate legal status and its own statutes was created.
 Its headquarters were established in Barcelona.

 The fact that the Union for the Mediterranean is launched as a new phase of the Euro-Mediterranean Partnership means that the Union accepts and commits to maintain the acquis of Barcelona, the purpose of which is to promote "peace, stability and prosperity" throughout the region (Barcelona, 2).
 Therefore, the four chapters of cooperation developed in the framework of the Barcelona Process during thirteen years remain valid: